Exploring creative ways in which hospitals implement IP access control to safeguard assets and people

 Given the very nature of hospitals, powerful narcotics and medicines are always readily available.
 While more hospitals have implemented regulations and policies surrounding access to and distribution of drugs, there are still potential vulnerabilities lurking.
 Internal theft and abuse of privileges still creep up now and again, so hospitals are always looking for better ways to maintain control of such sensitive areas.
 For instance, some hospitals are installing IP access control readers at the drug cabinets.
 This allows them to digitally control who has access to the cabinets, during specific times.

 The same applies to labs and other highly-sensitive locations within a hospital.
 For example, certain equipment can only be handled by personnel with specific skill levels and hospital policies might dictate the need for two people to be present at the time of use.
-Again, requiring two people to present their badges at the door can be setup as a system rule.
-Dual authentication can also be setup as with biometric readers and pin pads in addition to the access card.
+Again, requiring two people to present their badges at the door can be set up as a system rule.
+Dual authentication can also be set up as with biometric readers and pin pads in addition to the access card.

 Whilst thankfully uncommon, there have been instances of kidnappings of new-born babies from hospitals in the UK.
-In order to better secure access to these areas, hospitals are reinforcing nurseries with IP access control, limiting access to authorised personnel only.
+In order to better secure access to these areas, hospitals are reinforcing nurseries with IP access control, limiting access to authorized personnel only.
 For parents and family who visit the ward, visitor badges can also be provided.
-Rules and access control privileges assigned to the visitor badge ensure that they can only enter during designated visitor hours and with the company of an authorised nurse.
+Rules and access control privileges assigned to the visitor badge ensure that they can only enter during designated visitor hours and with the company of an authorized nurse.

 Some hospitals are also integrating their video surveillance and access control system with asset tracking systems to further protect new-borns and dementia patients who might wonder.
 Patient wrist bands can include radio frequency identification (RFID) chips which can be monitored by security departments in real-time.
 With a little configuration, security departments can also set up alarms that will alert operators and nurses if an RFID tag is detected within a certain distance from the ward.
 This allows personnel to immediately address the situation before the patient has either left or been taken too far.

 As more hospitals move to digital filing systems to track patient information and treatments, protecting access to these files become that much more pertinent.
-An easy way to prevent unauthorised access to computers and sensitive information is by attaching an IP access control reader at a workstation.
+An easy way to prevent unauthorized access to computers and sensitive information is by attaching an IP access control reader at a workstation.
 To access patient files, the nurse or doctor simply needs to tap their badge at the reader and then possibly also enter their credentials and password.

 Using Active Directory integration, all logical and physical access rights can be synced, so when any modifications are made a cardholder account, both systems are updated in real-time.
-For example, if an employee were to be fired, immediate deactivation of their card would deny them entry to filing system and any patient information.
+For example, if an employee were to be fired, immediate deactivation of their card would deny them entry to the filing system and any patient information.

-Doing More with a Unified Approach
+Doing more with a unified approach

 This article was published in Surveillance Magazine on August 26, 2015.
 Click here to view the original article.